1- Derek & The Dominos

 Photo: Atco Records / Public domain

-When it comes to using the word supergroups in the title of an article, fans instantly think of bands like Asia, Traveling Wilburys, Cream etc….
-However, rock and roll history is filled with many supergroups that excited fans over the possibility of endless albums of pure rock and roll bliss and then for many different reasons, broke up.
-This list will take a look at those supergroups that only released one studio album.
+This list will look at those supergroups that only released one studio album.
 Some of these bands recorded songs for a second album but broke up before the sequel was released.
-In many circumstances, record companies would release that extra material as bonus tracks on reissues or box sets.
-Many of these supergroups that released only studio album did also release live albums.
-Nonetheless, to get on this list, only one studio album was allowed because that’s the point of the article.
-There are of course a handful of albums on this lists that everyone knows.
-Some are semi popular and then there are a few that you may have never heard of.
-We didn’t want to rate these albums, we just wanted to present them.
+Record companies often release that extra material as bonus tracks on reissues or box sets.
+Many of these supergroups that released only studio albums also released live albums.
+Nonetheless, only one studio album was allowed to get on this list because that’s the article’s point.
+There are, of course, a handful of albums on this list that everyone knows.
+Some are semi-popular, and then there are a few you may have never heard of.
+We didn’t want to rate these albums; we just wanted to present them.
 They are listed in random order as they pretty much came to us.

 # 1- Derek & The Dominos